-Foundations of Doctrine-Jessop All About the Bible-Collett Galilean Fisherman-Witmer Bible History-Blaikie & Matthews on books "to be studied."
-Also written statements are required certifying to the careful reading of books "to be read."
+Foundations of Doctrine-Jessop All About the Bible-Collett Galilean Fisherman-Witmer Bible History-Blaikie & Matthews

-Perfect Love (Abridged)-Wood Bible History of World Government-Smith Impressions-M. W. Knapp Life of Christ-Stalker

-Section 220.
-Examination or equivalent school credits required
+Perfect Love (Abridged)-Wood Bible History of World Government-Smith Impressions-Knapp Life of Christ-Stalker Section 220.
+Examination or equivalent school credits are required on books "to be studied."
+Also written statements are required certifying to the careful reading of collateral books.

-CHAPTER 4 Study Course Regulation for Ministers
+Study Course Regulation for Ministers